mauriciosoares/core.js/README.md

 __Core.js__ is a concept introduced by Nicholas C. Zakas in this [video](https://www.youtube.com/watch?v=b5pFv9NB9fs)

-It helps you creating scalable applications written in Javascript, giving you some structure and patterns to keep everything separated.
+It helps you create scalable applications written in Javascript, giving you some structure and patterns to keep everything separated.

 ## tl;dr